-Adequate standard of livingxxxii
+Adequate standard of living

+Supported Recommendations 134.81, 134.163-164, 134.66, 134.168, 134.191 Noted Recommendations 134.192

+COVID-19 has compounded austerity measures117 already disproportionately impacting many groups118.

+Over the last decade nearly 100 cuts have been made to social security entitlement and the value of payments has fallen as social security rates have been either frozen or increased by less than inflation.

+Some of the recent austerity measures include the social security cap for more than two children, the so called "rape clause", where a woman can only claim for a third or subsequent child if it was conceived "as a result of a sexual act which you didn't or couldn't consent to" or "at a time when you were in an abusive relationship, under ongoing control or coercion by the other parent of the child"; a five week wait for a claimants 1st payment of Universal Credit; the social security sanction regime and the so called "bedroom tax" - also known as under occupancy charge or spare room subsidy) means that you will receive less in Housing Benefit or Housing Costs Element in a Universal Credit claim if you live in a Housing Association or Council property and you are deemed to have one or more spare bedrooms.

+The Special Rapporteur on Extreme Poverty has described these measures as "deliberately retrogressive" and "unconscionable."

-- 34. COVID-19 has compounded austerity measures117 already disproportionately impacting many groups118. - 35.
-In Scotland, 26% of children officially live in poverty119; 68% in working households120.
+In Scotland, 26% of children officially live in poverty119; 68% of those in working households120.
 60% of adults living in poverty also live in working households121.
 Food122 and fuel123 poverty persist.
-Despite mitigation124 and action125, the Scottish Government is not on track to meet Scotland's child poverty targets^{xxxiii} 126. - 36.
-1.5 million people in Scotland struggle with the cost of keeping a home127. - 37.
+Despite mitigation124 and action125, the Scottish Government is not on track to meet Scotland's child poverty targets126.

+1.5 million people in Scotland struggle with the cost of keeping a home 127.

+- Over half (51%) of minority ethnic people and women living in poverty are in unaffordable housing, compared to 44% for white people in poverty. - ♦ Women's housing situation differs from that of men, and is generally poorer, in terms of affordability, ownership, safety and overcrowding. - ♦ One fifth of renters say they must decide between paying rent or bills/food.
+127

 There are 61,000 properties awaiting adaption, with 10,000 people on the waiting list for adapted houses.
-Only 1% of housing is wheelchair accessible 128. - 38.
+Only 1% of housing is wheelchair accessible 128.

 Research129 highlights a household is made homeless every 19 minutes, many being families with children130.
-Others at high risk include LGBT+ young people131, transgender people132, young people under 25133, survivors of domestic abuse134 and people with No Recourse to Public Funds135. - 39.
+Others at high risk include LGBT+ young people131, transgender people132, young people under 25133, survivors of domestic abuse134 and people with No Recourse to Public Funds135.

 Funding has been allocated to increase culturally appropriate accommodation for Gypsy/Traveller communities136.

-- Strengthen efforts to reduce all aspects of poverty. - Set out how funding allocations will differ between Child Poverty Delivery plan 1 and 2 to meet targets. - Prioritise delivery of affordable, accessible and culturally appropriate social housing/ accommodation.
+- ♦ Strengthen efforts to reduce all aspects of poverty. - ♦ Set out how funding allocations will differ between Child Poverty Delivery plan 1 and 2 to meet targets. - ♦ Prioritise delivery of affordable, accessible and culturally appropriate social housing/ accommodation.

-Education xxxiv
+Education